annuprajapati3/PickMeUp_Project/README.md

-# 🚖 GoPilot – Real-Time Ride Booking Application
+# 🚖 GoPilot – Ride Booking Application

 GoPilot is a full-stack ride booking platform similar to Uber, built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js) with real-time communication powered by **Socket.io** and interactive maps powered by **Leaflet.js** and **Google Maps API**.